Friday, April 5, 2024

 (config-if)#switchport trunk allowed vlan add 20

-; removes Vlan 20 from allowed list
+Adds Vlan 20 to allowed list

 (config-if)#switchport trunk allowed vlan remove 20